-Freshly prepared meals are available daily for members during the week between 11.00 and 14.30 in the winter season and between 11.00 and 14.30 in the summer season.
+Freshly prepared meals are available for members during the week between 11.00 and 14.30.
 Members wishing to eat after bowling in the 12.00 session should pre-order their meals before playing.
 Members' meals are ordered at the bar to be eaten in the lounge area.
 Snacks are available for purchase at the bar whenever the club is open.